Reviewing West Fraser Timber (NYSE:WFG) and UFP Industries (NASDAQ:UFPI)

 |3.17

-West Fraser Timber presently has a consensus target price of $134.93, suggesting a potential upside of 55.88%.
-UFP Industries has a consensus target price of $91.80, suggesting a potential upside of 14.69%.
-Given West Fraser Timber’s stronger consensus rating and higher probable upside, equities research analysts plainly believe West Fraser Timber is more favorable than UFP Industries.
+UFP Industries presently has a consensus price target of $91.80, indicating a potential upside of 17.09%.
+West Fraser Timber has a consensus price target of $134.93, indicating a potential upside of 69.86%.
+Given West Fraser Timber’s stronger consensus rating and higher probable upside, analysts plainly believe West Fraser Timber is more favorable than UFP Industries.

-71.2% of West Fraser Timber shares are held by institutional investors.
-Comparatively, 81.7% of UFP Industries shares are held by institutional investors.
-3.7% of UFP Industries shares are held by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.
+81.7% of UFP Industries shares are owned by institutional investors.
+Comparatively, 71.2% of West Fraser Timber shares are owned by institutional investors.
+3.7% of UFP Industries shares are owned by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

-This table compares West Fraser Timber and UFP Industries’ net margins, return on equity and return on assets.
+UFP Industries pays an annual dividend of $0.80 per share and has a dividend yield of 1.0%.
+West Fraser Timber pays an annual dividend of $1.00 per share and has a dividend yield of 1.3%.
+UFP Industries pays out 9.3% of its earnings in the form of a dividend.
+West Fraser Timber pays out 3.8% of its earnings in the form of a dividend.
+Both companies have healthy payout ratios and should be able to cover their dividend payments with earnings for the next several years.
+UFP Industries has raised its dividend for 1 consecutive years.
+West Fraser Timber is clearly the better dividend stock, given its higher yield and lower payout ratio.

 Summary